 In cases where the bioproduct is sold as media the Licensee shall affix in a conspicuous manner upon every PRODUCT and/or mode of packaging containing the TECHNOLOGY a label or plate bearing the inscription “Technology licensed by National Institute of Plant Health Management, Department of Agriculture and cooperation, Ministry of Agriculture, Government of India and Inventors Dr. Korlapati Satyagopal., IAS & Dr. Sunanda, B. S., in letters of size not less than half the nominal size of the largest size of letters giving either the name of the Licensee or its brand name or trademark for the TECHNOLOGY The Licensee shall not sell TECHNOLOGY and/or any box or package containing the TECHNOLOGY without such label or plate being affixed thereon.
 Similarly every advertisement, hoarding, technical literature, publicity and the like material in respect of, or relative to, the TECHNOLOGY issued by the Licensee shall include the same inscription as aforesaid in a prominent manner.

-NIPHM will obtain statutory auditors (appointed by NIPHM)verified statement pertaining to products made based on technology transfer ..
+NIPHM will obtain statutory auditors (appointed by NIPHM)verified statement pertaining to products made based on technology transfer .

 Force Majeure